 Sautéed Green Beans with garlic and lemon are a simple, but all-round delicious side dish.
+These are equally perfect as a side with family dinners, or with fancy feasts.

 - These green beans go with everything!
-These beans are a perfect accompaniment for chicken, (try Marry Me Chicken, or Lemon Herb Grilled Chicken Thighs) pork, (how about Grilled Pork Tenderloin or Pork Chops with Apples & Onions) fish, (especially Spiced Baked Salmon Pomegranate Raita or beef.
+These beans are a perfect accompaniment for chicken, (try Marry Me Chicken, or Lemon Herb Grilled Chicken Thighs) pork, (how about Grilled Pork Tenderloin or Pork Chops with Apples & Onions) fish, especially Spiced Baked Salmon Pomegranate Raita or beef.

-Here's What You Need To Make Simple Sauteed Green Beans
+Here's What You Need To Make It

 Choose bright green beans that you can easily snap when you bend them.
 Try to choose beans of similar sizes for uniform cooking time.